marcoheisig/cl4py/README.md

     e.g., NumPy.
 And people are probably hesitant to migrate away from CPython.
 - [Hy](http://docs.hylang.org/en/stable/) - Python, but with Lisp
     syntax.
 This project is certainly a great way to get started with Lisp.
-It allows you to study the advantages of Lisp's _weird_ syntax, without leaving the comfortable Python ecosystem.
+It allows you to study the advantages of Lisp's seemingly weird syntax, without leaving the comfortable Python ecosystem.
 Once you understand the advantages of Lisp, you will doubly appreciate cl4py for your projects.